babel/generator-babel-boilerplate/README.md

 ### Browser Tests

 The [browser spec runner](https://github.com/6to5/6to5-library-boilerplate/blob/master/test/runner.html) can be opened in a browser to run your tests.
-For it to work, you must first run `gulp test:browser`.
+For it to work, you must first run `gulp test-browser`.
 This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.

 ### Code Climate